seznam/shelter/doc/tutorial.rst

 :meth:`~shelter.core.context.Context.initialize` method, the database schema will be created during starting the server.
 :attr:`recsystem.context.Context.database` attribute holds the database connection.
-It is :class:`!property`, so connection will be created lazy when it is accessed first time.
+It is :class:`!property`, so connection will be created lazily when it is accessed first time.
 Reason is prevent forking the connection in multiprocess environment.